combinators/expression-problem/scripts/README.txt

   Note: Once done, move "target\analysis" to "target\analysis-Main" so it is not affected by following

   1b.
-Execute runAl.bat, which computes code for all possible pairs, storing directories in target\analysis,
+Execute runAll.bat, which computes code for all possible pairs, storing directories in target\analysis,
       as target\analysis\src-%%a-%%e where %%a is the approach and %%e is the evolution.

        Main File:    org.combinators.ep.language.java.systemJ.DirectToDiskMainJ
        Evolutions:   M0 J1 J2 J3 K1 K2 J4 J5 J6 K2J6 J7 J8
        Approaches:   oo visitor visitorSideEffect extensibleVisitor interpreter dispatch trivially coco algebra

-2. Produce full report
+2. Produce full report to validate which AIPs are truly correct

   `python3 compare.py [EVOLUTION-JSON]` where EVOLUTION-JSON is either "system-j.json" or "system-main.json".
   Note that the JSON files look like the following, so you can specify the location of the analysis